quasarframework/quasar/docs/src/pages/quasar-utils/other-utils.md

 openURL(
   'http://...',
-  null, // in this example we don't care about the rejectFn()
+  undefined, // in this example we don't care about the rejectFn()

   // this is the windowFeatures Object param:
   {